daulat20/Bank-manegment-system/README.md

 MySQL / MariaDB (or any relational DB) for storing transactions

-**Repo structure (typical)**

-Bank-manegment-system/
-├─ src/
-│  └─ Bank/
-│     ├─ Main_Class.java
-│     ├─ DbConnection.java
-│     ├─ Withdrawl.java
-│     ├─ BaleneceEnquery.java
-│     ├─ Deposit.java
-│     └─ ...other GUI classes...
-├─ resources/
-│  └─ atm2.png
-├─ README.md
-└─ .gitignore

-Note: class names in your code include Withdrawl and BaleneceEnquery — be consistent with spellings across UI/DB strings to avoid logic bugs.
+#Note: class names in your code include Withdrawl and BaleneceEnquery — be consistent with spellings across UI/DB strings to avoid logic bugs.

 **Common issues & fixes**
 1. Balance displays incorrect values